Head-carrying: Dance

 There are several traditional dances of West African cultures that include balancing an object on the head as a skillful feat.
 Ritual dancing among worshippers of the thunder deity, Shango, sometimes balance a container of fire on their heads while dancing.
 The Egbado Yoruba have dances that include balancing "delicate terracotta figures" on the head while the arms and torso are moving.
 This tradition continued among Africans taken to America during the Atlantic slave trade.
 African-Americans in the 19th century had a popular type of dance competition called "set the floor" ("set de flo'"), during which individual dancers would take turns dancing.
 Competing dancers would try to perform complicated steps given to them by a caller (usually a fiddler), without stepping outside the bounds of a circle drawn on the ground.
 To add to the challenge, some dancers would compete while balancing a glass full of water on top of their heads, trying not to spill the water while they danced.

 Comportment

 During the Victorian era, when finishing schools for young women were at their peak and manners and comportment were more rigid, young women were sometimes instructed to improve their posture by balancing books or a teacup and saucer on their heads while walking and getting up or down from a chair.
 They were told to model themselves after "the Egyptian water-carrier, with the jug of water poised so prettily on her head, and her figure so straight and beautiful".

+Health impact

+A prospective case-control study conducted in 2020 showed that "carrying a load on the head leads to accelerated degenerative changes, which involve the upper cervical spine more than the lower cervical spine and predisposes it to injury at a lower threshold.
+Thus, alternative methods of carrying loads should be proposed."